Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 A class-based workplace data management and task tracking system for managing and securing employee personal data.
 Also it tracks task progress and it is designed to simulate real-world employee data management, task tracking and security operations by using structured object relationships and backend logic combined with friendly UI.

-2.2 Key features:
+2.2 Key features made:

-- Class-based architecture to maintain and structure Python code design
+- Built class-based architecture to maintain and structure Python code design
-- CRUD operations for data storage, retrieval, update and deletion
+- Performed CRUD operations for data storage, retrieval, update and deletion
-- ORM models and relationships for scalable data management operations
+- Implemented ORM models and relationships for scalable data management operations
-- ORM-based parametric queries to eliminate SQL injection risks
+- Eliminated SQL injection risks by applying ORM-based parametric queries
-- Formatted console output to display SQL query results
+- Displayed SQL query results via formatted console output
-- Control flow (while, for loops to execute program repeatedly)
+- Applied control flow (while, for loops to execute program repeatedly)
-- Backend logic by implementing Flask routing, templates rendering
+- Used backend logic by implementing Flask routing, templates rendering
-- HTTP methods such as GET, POST that lets client to retrieve data from server and send it to the server to proceed the info
+- Applied HTTP methods such as GET, POST that lets client to retrieve data from server and send it to the server to proceed the info
-- Password hashing with Werkzeug to secure user login credentials
+- Managed secure user login credentials by implementing password hashing with Werkzeug
-- Simple webpage layout developed with HTML
+- Developed simple webpage layout with HTML
-- Responsive design-based task management app UI created with CSS
+- Designed responsive design-based task management app UI created with CSS

 2.3 Project structure